efe Consultants

 Figure 3 The internal construction of a winding phase of the three-phase power transformer

-In most large transformers, there is an on-load tap changer (OLTC), whichautomatically regulates the voltage of the transformer in the event of load variation.
+In most large transformers, there is an on-load tap changer (OLTC), which automatically regulates the voltage of the transformer in the event of load variation.

 Power Transformers

 The life expectancy of a power transformer is generally more than 20 years of service, working within conducive environments.
 However, unusual service conditions can reduce its life expectancy.
-For example, operating outside the normal ambient temperature range (-20°C & 40°C), installed at high altitude (> 1000 m above sea level) & seismic conditions.
+For example, operating outside the normal ambient temperature range (-20°C to 40°C), installed at high altitude (> 1000 m above sea level) & seismic conditions.

 • Liquid level indicator, a gauge that indicates the level of the insulation liquid